alexbrodersen/distributr/README.md

     devtools::install_github("patr1ckm/distributr")

-The basic function is `grid_apply`, which applies a function over a grid of it's arguments (`expand.grid(...)`), returning results in a list.
+The basic function is `grid_apply`, which applies a function over a grid of its arguments (`expand.grid(...)`), returning results in a list.
 Function applications can be executed repeatedly, in parallel, and catching warnings and errors.

 ### grid_apply